cdqp/anyloop/README.md

 OpenAO
 ======

-Flexible and extensible open source adaptive optics software.
+Simple, extensible, open-source adaptive optics software.

 To add a new device: